Nicole Scherzinger’s Insanely Tight, Sparkly Gold Dress Is Driving Instagram Wild

 Nicole Scherzinger’s latest Instagram share is driving her followers absolutely wild.

-As fans of the Australia’s Got Talent judge know, Scherzinger regularly takes to social media to share behind-the-scenes photos and videos from various projects that she takes part in and with each and every share — the stunner earns a ton of attention from fans.
+As fans of the Australia’s Got Talent judge know, Scherzinger regularly takes to social media to share behind-the-scenes photos and videos from various projects she takes part in, and with each and every share, the stunner earns a ton of attention from fans.
 In the most recent double-photo update that was shared for her 3.9 million-plus fans, Nicole looks nothing short of gorgeous.

-In the first photo in the series of two, the former Pussycat Dolls singer poses against a white wall in a photography studio.
-She strikes a pose in the snapshot, looking over her shoulder and smiling into the camera.
-The bombshell wears her long, dark locks up in a high pony, accessorizing the look with a pair of beautiful earrings.
-Scherzinger also dons a face full of makeup that comes complete with eyeliner, mascara, blush, highlighter, and lipgloss.
+In the first photo in the series of two, the former Pussycat Dolls singer posed against a white wall in a photography studio.
+She struck a pose in the snapshot, looking over her shoulder and smiling into the camera.
+The bombshell wore her long, dark locks up in a high pony, accessorizing the look with a pair of beautiful earrings.
+Scherzinger also donned a face full of makeup, which came complete with eyeliner, mascara, blush, highlighter and lipgloss.

-The second photo in the deck gives fans a better glimpse at the whole entire outfit.
-In that particular shot, Nicole stands in the middle of two of her co-stars, stealing the show.
-While rocking the same beautiful face of makeup and high ponytail, the bombshell shows off her picture-perfect figure in a curve-hugging gold dress that clings to her body.
-She completes the look with a pair of nude high-heels and since the photo went live, it’s earned Nicole a ton of attention from her fans.
+The second photo in the deck gave fans a better glimpse at the whole outfit.
+In that shot, Nicole stood in the middle of two of her co-stars, stealing the show.
+While rocking the same beautiful face of makeup and high ponytail, the bombshell showed off her picture-perfect figure in a curve-hugging gold dress that clung to her body.
+She completed the look with a pair of nude high heels, and since the photo went live, it’s earned Nicole a ton of attention from her fans.

 So far, the image has racked up over 62,000 likes in addition to 370-plus comments.
-Many fans commented on the image to let Nicole know she looks amazing while countless others asked were she purchased her dress.
+Many fans commented on the image to let Nicole know she looks amazing while countless others asked where she purchased her dress.

 “Absolutely gorgeous.
 Enjoy your time in Australia!
 Love you,” one follower wrote with a series of heart and star emoji.